elastic/terraform-provider-ec/docs/index.md

   targeting ESS.

 * `insecure` - (Optional) This setting allows the user to set a custom timeout in the individual HTTP request level.
-Defaults to 1 minute, but might need to be tweaked if timeouts are experienced.
+Defaults to 1 minute (`1m`), but might need to be tweaked if timeouts are experienced.

 * `verbose` - (Optional) When set to `true`, it writes a `requests.json` file in the folder where Terraform runs with all the outgoing HTTP requests and responses.
 Defaults to `false`.

-* `verbose_credentials` - (Optional) When set with `verbose`, the contents of the Authorization header is not written.
+* `verbose_credentials` - (Optional) When set with `verbose`, the contents of the Authorization header will not be redacted.
 Defaults to `false`.

 * `verbose_file` - (Optional) Sets the file where the verbose request and response HTTP flow will be written to.
 Defaults to `request.log`.